airqo-platform/AirQo-api/src/calibrate-multi-hop/readme.md

 ## To build and run with docker desktop

-1. `docker build -t calibrate-multi-hop .`
+1. `docker build -t test-multihop -f Docker.stage .`
-2. `docker run -d -p 4001:4001 --env FLASK_APP=app.py --env FLASK_ENV=development --env MONGO_URI=mongodb://localhost:27017 calibrate-multi-hop`
+2. `docker run -it --env-file environment.env -p 4001:4001 test-multihop`

 It is implicit that `mongodb` should be installed and running.